guntamania/TouchToBuy/README.md

 Open this project by Android Studio and built it.

-# Why this app exits
+# Why this app exists

-This app is designed in accordance with MVVM pattern.
+This app is designed in accordance with a MVVM pattern.
-Android Architecture Component make development easy.
+Android Architecture Components are used to make development smooth and simple.
-I expect this app would help your undestanding design patterns rather than practical usage.
+I expect this app would help your understanding design patterns rather than practical usage.